HautechAI/agents/packages/platform-server/README.md

 - Optional Postgres-backed persistence for LLM conversation state per thread/node.
 - Set AGENTS_DATABASE_URL to a Postgres connection string. docker-compose provides a local agents-db on 5443:
   - Example: postgresql://agents:agents@localhost:5443/agents
 - Prisma schema lives under prisma/schema.prisma.
-Scripts:
+Common commands:
-  - pnpm --filter @agyn/platform-server prisma:generate
+  - `pnpm --filter @agyn/platform-server prisma migrate deploy`
-  - pnpm --filter @agyn/platform-server prisma:migrate
+  - `pnpm --filter @agyn/platform-server prisma generate`
-  - pnpm --filter @agyn/platform-server prisma:studio
+  - `pnpm --filter @agyn/platform-server prisma studio`
 - Best-effort: if AGENTS_DATABASE_URL is not set or DB errors occur, reducers fall back to in-memory only.
 - Local dev:
   - LLM_PROVIDER must be set explicitly to 'openai' or 'litellm'.
 There is no default.
   - GitHub integration is optional.
 If no GitHub env is provided, the server boots and logs that GitHub is disabled.
 Any GitHub-dependent feature will error at runtime until credentials are configured.
+- Shell tool streaming persistence:
+  - Tool stdout/stderr chunks are stored via Prisma when the `tool_output_*` tables exist.
+  - After pulling migrations, run both commands to ensure the schema is installed locally:
+    - `pnpm --filter @agyn/platform-server prisma migrate deploy`
+    - `pnpm --filter @agyn/platform-server prisma generate`
+  - If the tables are missing, the server logs a warning, continues streaming over websockets, and the snapshot endpoint returns HTTP 501 instructing you to run the commands above.

 ## Prisma workflow (platform-server)